thosgood/this-weeks-finds/markdown/51-100/week088.md

 - **Thursday, July 25th** --- I spoke on "Topological Quantum Field Theory".
 I am always talking about this on This Week's Finds so I won't bore you with the details.
-Basically I summarized what is known about BF theory (a particular topological quantum field theory) in dimensions 2, 3, and 4, and the discrete formulation of BF theory where you chop spacetime into simplices and label the edges and so on with spins and the like
+Basically I summarized what is known about $BF$ theory (a particular topological quantum field theory) in dimensions 2, 3, and 4, and the discrete formulation of $BF$ theory where you chop spacetime into simplices and label the edges and so on with spins and the like
     --- so-called "state sum models".
 You can read more about this in ["Week 38"](#week38).